gin0115/pinkcrab_function_constructors/_arrays/zip.md

 description: >
  Creates a function which casts an array to a string using the defined glue.

+ <blockquote> Please note all arrays with keys will be converted to an indexed array/list.</blockquote>

 layout: function
 group: arrays
 subgroup: array_transformation